-Loans and receivables are measured at amortised cost, with the exception of Money Market Fund investments which are measured at FVTPL.
+Loans and receivables are measured at amortised cost, with the exception of Money Market Fund investments which are measured at Fair Value through Profit and Loss.

 Annual credits to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement (CIES) for interest receivable are based on the carrying amount of the asset multiplied by the effective rate of interest for the instrument.
 Any gains and losses arise on derecognition of an asset are credited or debited to the Financing and Investment Income and Expenditure line in the CIES.